 The TRG in action

 The meeting then moved on to the next topic on the scheme of work – rearranging equations.
 Teachers considered important learning points and anticipated likely misconceptions.
-Commonly a daunting topic that pupils often struggle with, there was a sense that, with their approach, ‘rearranging’ would follow seamlessly on from ‘solving’ equations: pupils comfortable with manipulating equations for solving would be able to transfer their skills to change the subject.
+Commonly a daunting topic that students often struggle with, there was a sense that, with their approach, ‘rearranging’ would follow on seamlessly on from ‘solving’ equations: students comfortable with manipulating equations for solving would be able to transfer their skills to change the subject.
 One teacher reported having deferred a child’s question during a lesson on solving equations with unknowns on both sides:

 “What about if the unknowns on each side are not the same letter?”